XR2Learn/Enabler-5-Inference/Multimodal_Fusion/Multimodal_Fusion_Layer/README.md

 ## Environment Variables (Env Vars)

 1. For local run create `.env` file in the same level as `example.env` to load environment variables.
-2. Add on docker compose the environment variable name under the service name